ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

 ## Tutorial

-Begin by downloading and unzipping all necessary files from the Lab Three section of the Modules tab in Quercus.
+Begin by downloading and unzipping all [necessary files for Lab Three](https://github.com/ddecarle/eeb462-2021/blob/main/LabThree.zip).

 1. Locate the "NEXUS/ML" folder you created as part of [Lab One](https://github.com/ddecarle/eeb462-2021/blob/main/LAB1_characterMatrices.md)
 2. Copy `16s-enam-18s-coi-fuse.nex` into the "LabThree/allNuc" folder